freeCodeCamp/learn-nano-by-building-a-castle/TUTORIAL.md

 ### 370.1

-Oh no!!
-Looks like a storm came through and blew the roof off! :frown: I think we can fix it.
-Open the file.
+Excellent.
+Open the file, I think there's one more thing you can add.

 #### HINTS